kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 information to express the idea and why it was not acceptable.
 -->

-- The community has discussed about adding `maxRestartTimes` to annotations, however, a field might be a better choice for validation.
+- The community has discussed about adding `maxRestartTimesOnFailure` to annotations, however, a field might be a better choice for validation.

 ## Infrastructure Needed (Optional)